Energy Efficient Scotland

 In year one (2018) of the transition programme we:

 - continued to allocate funding for fuel poverty programmes

 - offered funding to support the development of LHEES

 - provided funding for local authorities to offer end-to-end support for energy efficiency in domestic and non-domestic able to pay markets

-In year two (2019) we will build on our work in year one and further integrate our funding streams.
+In year two (2019) we are building on our work in year one and further integrating our funding streams.
 We expect that this approach, alongside the ongoing development of LHEES, will see local authorities developing action plans to use as evidence for securing related funding.

 Between November 2017 and February 2018 we consulted on the introduction of a statutory duty on local authorities to develop LHEES.
 LHEES would link our long-term targets and national policies to the delivery of energy efficiency and heat decarbonisation on the ground.
-They would allow local authorities to prioritise and target work, whether that is supporting owner occupiers and businesses to install energy efficiency measures, or encouraging the development of district heating and other low-carbon heat solutions.
+They would allow local authorities to prioritise and target work.
+That might be supporting owner occupiers and businesses to install energy efficiency measures or encouraging the development of district heating and other low-carbon heat solutions.

 From 2020, Energy Efficient Scotland will support building owners to make changes to their buildings and heating systems to reach the required energy rating, with more support available depending on the extent to which home owners struggle to afford their heating.